 2. Muri Ghonto

-Have you ever heard of a dry sabzi made with murmura or puffed rice?
-Kolkatans have a different emotion for this dish made with puffed rice, aromatic spices, fish head and potato.
+Have you ever heard of a dry sabzi made with rice and fish head?
+Kolkatans have a different emotion for this dish made with rice, aromatic spices, fish head and potato.
 Muri Ghonto is usually enjoyed at lunch, with hot basmati rice.
 Vegetarians can also enjoy this unique dish by omitting the fish head.
 Sometimes dry fruits are also added to this dish to make it more sumptuous.

 Infused with cardamom, edible camphor, khoya and ghee, this crescent-shaped coconut barfi is nothing less than a piece of heaven.
 It is available in almost all the sweet shops in Bengal.
 It is one of the popular sweets served on the last day of Durga Puja, during Bijaya Dashami, along with rasgulla, nimki and naru.
 Don’t forget to have a bite of this delicacy if you happen to visit the city of joy, Kolkata.
 Also, here are the top four must-try sweets at Kolkata’s Mishti Hub.